alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ```
 Here is a photo of the YouYeeTwoX1, it is a bit larger than a RasperryPi:
 ![YouyeetooX1](https://github.com/user-attachments/assets/54c51644-a9e0-4af6-bb9f-7d885c1ffd94)
-Running headless, only the coaxial power connector and Ethernet cable would be plugged in.
+Running headless, only the coaxial power connector and Ethernet cable would be plugged in, along with a powered speaker, not shown in the photo, if you want audio (usually you will).